 INVIMA registration is valid only for the specifications (e.g., product description and size) mentioned in the registration.
 If another presentation of the same product is to be imported, the registering company needs to inform INVIMA in writing of the new product.

 Sanitary Permit: Products used as raw materials by the food industry sector in food preparation do not need an INVIMA registration, but they do need a sanitary permit from ICA and comply with Colombian labeling regulations.
 ICA is responsible for the issuance of import sanitary permits for animal products, vegetables, fruits, grains, pet food, dairy products, and agricultural inputs, including seeds.
-Genetically modified organisms (GMOs) for plantings have to be approved by the National Technical Committee (CTN-Bio) in which ICA is a member.
-The ICA permit details the zoo-sanitary or phytosanitary (SPS) import requirements for the specific product.
+Genetically modified organisms (GMOs) Biotechnology derived seed for planting must be approved by the National Technical Committee (CTN-Bio) in which ICA is a member.
+The ICA permits detail the zoo-sanitary or phytosanitary (SPS) import requirements for the specific product.

 The Colombian importer must first obtain the import permit from ICA, before requesting an import license from the Ministry of Commerce, Industry and Tourism.
 ICA resolution 414 of 2002 requires that the sanitary export certificate issued by the exporting country sanitary authority be dated later than ICA’s import permit.
 For ICA approval, the product must: (1) come from a USDA inspected facility, (2) be free of disease, (3) be inspected by USDA prior to its shipment and be accompanied by a USDA health export certificate, and (4) be inspected by an ICA veterinarian upon arrival in Colombia.